litoco/Docs/AndroidDocs/jetpack-compose/migrating-to-compose/compose_and_viewmodels/README.md

 **NOTE:**

-<span style="color:blue">Notice that here we have used `mutableStateOf` function which is part of the compose recomposition API that tell compose to update its view whenever the data within these API changes</span>
+Notice that here we have used `mutableStateOf` function which is part of the compose recomposition API that tell compose to update their UI with the new data, whenever it changes.

 ## Integrate ViewModel with Jetpack Compose